Chapter 1: The Commodity — Commentary

 126:1 Use-values are only realized in use or in consumption.

 Use-values realise their potential to satisfy human needs when they are consumed.
 The realisation of use-values also extinguishes them.
 This is palpable when we consider things like food or petrol, which are immediately extinguished when we consume them.
 Other objects are not immediately extinguished when we consume them, but they wear out more slowly, they die a slow death so to speak.
-Hence, there is a continuous need to produce and reproduce commodities under all social organisations of production and consumption.10
+Hence, there is a continuous need to produce and reproduce stuff under all social organisations of production and consumption.10

 Exchange Value